Phase 1 of reopening Washington's economy starts Tuesday

 Outdoor activities like golfing and fishing can recommence, but people will have to take extra precautions.

-George Harris, the president and CEO of the Northwest Marine Trade Association, says as the weather gets warmer, more people will want to get outside.
+George Harris, the president and CEO of the Northwest Marine Trade Association, said as the weather gets warmer, more people will want to get outside.

 "There's a lot of pent up demand for people to get out on the water," said Harris.
 "There are some guidelines that I expect boaters and anglers to be very mindful of, and that is social distancing is very, very important."

-In recent weeks, there have been protests with people demanding businesses reopen.
+In recent weeks, there have been protests with people demanding businesses to reopen.

 Jon Scholes, the president and CEO of the Downtown Seattle Association, said based on regional data, an estimated 57,000 jobs have been lost downtown since March 1.
 Scholes is hearing from business owners anxious to reopen.